Updated July 26, 2023.

 Try the dim sum and poke around the interesting Chinese shops.
 Truly a fun cultural immersion!
 Tons of atmosphere.

-Check rates and availability of a highly-rated, 2-hour Chinatown Walking Tour, with an optional 9-course dim sum upgrade.
+Check rates and availability of a highly-rated, 2-hour Chinatown Walking Tour.

 Drive or walk down the "crookedest street" in the world (or is it?).
 It's the prettiest crooked street in town, but there's another one even twistier.
 See my article on Lombard Street.